sclayton29/sclayton29.github.io/guides.md

 I have created a variety of online lessons.
-All have CC lessons so please feel free to use and remix!
+All have CC licenses so please feel free to use and remix!
 Below are a few examples of lessons I have contributed to.

 ## GIS and Mapping
 * [ArcGIS Online](https://sclayton29.github.io/ArcGISOnline/)